Poland pushes for more tanks for Kyiv, will seek German OK - KESQ

 Poland wants to send a company of Leopard tanks, which means 14 of them, but they would barely make an impression in a war that involves thousands of tanks.
 If other countries contribute, Warsaw reckons, the tank detachment could grow to a much bigger brigade size.

+“All countries that directly or indirectly take part in supplying weapons to Ukraine or increasing its technological level will carry responsibility for that,” Peskov said.

-In interview clips posted by LCI, Baerbock said German officials “know how important these tanks are” and “this is why we are discussing this now with our partners.”
+Baerbock made positive comments about the possibility of sending tanks to Ukraine.
+German officials “know how important these tanks are” and “this is why we are discussing this now with our partners,” Baerbock said in interview clips posted by LCI.

-Ukraine’s supporters pledged billions of dollars in military aid to Ukraine during a meeting Friday at Ramstein Air Base in Germany.
-International defense leaders discussed Ukraine’s urgent request for the Leopard 2 tanks, and the absence of an agreement overshadowed new military commitments.
+Ukraine’s supporters pledged billions of dollars in military aid to Ukraine during a meeting at Ramstein Air Base in Germany on Friday.
+International defense leaders discussed Ukraine’s urgent request for the Leopard 2 tanks, and the failure to work out an agreement overshadowed the new commitments.

 Germany is one of the main donors of weapons to Ukraine, and it ordered a review of its Leopard 2 stocks in preparation for a possible green light.
-Nonetheless, Berlin has shown caution at each step of increasing its aid to Ukraine, a hesitancy seen as rooted in its history and political culture.
+Nonetheless, the government in Berlin has shown caution at each step of increasing its military aid to Ukraine, a hesitancy seen as rooted in its history and political culture.

 Moscow, in response to the pledges of sophisticated Western weapons for Kyiv’s military, has stepped up its warnings that escalation risks catastrophe.

-Russian Deputy Foreign Minister Sergei Ryabkov reaffirmed Moscow’s claim the Western supplies could lead to “unpredictable” consequences.
+Russian Deputy Foreign Minister Sergei Ryabkov on Monday reaffirmed Moscow’s claim that the Western supplies could lead to “unpredictable” consequences.

 “We have said on numerous occasions that escalation is the most dangerous path, and the consequences may be unpredictable,” Ryabkov said.
 “Our signals are not listened to, and Russia’s adversaries keep raising the stakes.”

-With both sides’ battlefield positions mostly deadlocked during winter, the Kremlin’s forces have kept up their bombardments of Ukrainian areas.
+With both sides’ battlefield positions mostly deadlocked during the winter months, the Kremlin’s forces have kept up their bombardments of Ukrainian areas.

-Kharkiv Gov. Oleh Synyehubov said Russian forces shelled several towns and villages in the northeastern region in the previous 24 hours, killing a 67-year-old woman and leaving another resident wounded.
+Kharkiv Gov. Oleh Synyehubov said Monday that Russian forces shelled several towns and villages in the northeastern region over the previous 24 hours, killing a 67-year-old woman and leaving another resident wounded.

-Neither side shows signs of backing down as the war heads for a second year.
+Neither side shows signs of backing down as the war stretches into a second year.

-The Kremlin appears to be keeping its options open on mobilizing more soldiers.
-Russian authorities declared that the mobilization of an additional 300,000 reservists in late October is complete.
+The Kremlin is keeping its options open on mobilizing more soldiers.
+Russian authorities declared complete the mobilization of an additional 300,000 reservists in late October.
 However, some Russian lawyers and rights groups pointed out that Putin’s mobilization decree remains in effect until another presidential decree is issued to formally end the action.

 Peskov said Monday although the assigned number of reservists have been mobilized, the decree remains in force because it also includes “other measures needed to ensure the fulfillment of tasks by the military.”
 He didn’t elaborate.

-Ukrainian officials have repeatedly warned of Russia’s plans to continue mobilizing more troops.
+Ukrainian officials have repeatedly warned about Russia’s plans to continue mobilizing more troops.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine